dracor-org/dutchdracor/README.md

 The corpus is edited and maintained by Lucas van der Deijl (University of Groningen).
 Willem Jan Faber (The National Library of the Netherlands) designed and coded the workflow used to automatically convert a significant part of the corpus.

-The collection contains fully encoded xml-documents based on digital theatre editions (in .xml or .txt) of plays printed in Dutch that are available on the Digitale Bibliotheek voor de Nederlandse Letteren
+The collection contains fully encoded digital editions (in .xml or .txt) of plays printed in Dutch that are available in the Digitale Bibliotheek voor de Nederlandse Letteren
 ([DBNL](https://www.dbnl.org/)) and the Census Nederlands Toneel ([Ceneton](https://www.let.leidenuniv.nl/Dutch/Ceneton/)), edited by Ton Harmsen.
 Each play was converted semi-automatically to DraCor-TEI, annotated manually by students from the University of Groningen (see the contributors below) and checked by Lucas van der Deijl.
-DutchDraCor was launched in April 2024 with a first selection of 100 plays, mostly from the seventeenth century.
+DutchDraCor was launched in April 2024 with a first selection of 98 plays, mostly from the seventeenth century.
 The corpus will continue to grow, with a focus on early modern material (1550-1800).
 The corpus can be accessed via the DraCor website and API, or directly via [GitHub](https://github.com/dracor-org/dutchdracor/tree/main/tei).

 ## Contributors